The Kardashians: "Bamboozled" Khloe Kardashian Tells All on Baby No. 2 With Tristan Thompson - E! Online

 The Kardashians cameras captured the moment Khloe's sisters—Kim, Kourtney and Kylie—learned the news.
 "The whole thing that's so sad is she wants a baby boy," Kim said in the footage that aired June 8.
 "And now this girl's having a f--king baby boy, a f--king random that he sleeps with one night.
 F--k him."

-It was later revealed that, at the time of the paternity suit filing, Khloe and Tristan were expecting their own child via surrogacy.
+It was later revealed that, at the time of the paternity suit reveal, Khloe and Tristan were expecting their own child via surrogacy.
 "We can confirm True will have a sibling who was conceived in November," a rep for Khloe told E!
 News in July.
 "Khloe is incredibly grateful to the extraordinary surrogate for such a beautiful blessing.
 We'd like to ask for kindness and privacy so that Khloe can focus on her family."

 In August, the duo, who also share daughter True Thompson, 4, confirmed that they had welcomed their son, who was born July 28.
 His name has yet to be revealed.

-New episodes of The Kardashians arrived Wednesdays on Hulu.
+New episodes of The Kardashians arrive Wednesdays on Hulu.